ISCDtoolbox/MPD/README.md

 In this file (an example is provided in outputFile directory), the minimal configuration is to prescribe

--a *.wfn/ *.chem file (see example in the inputFile directory)
+	a *.wfn/ *.chem file (see example in the inputFile directory)

--the number of electrons to look for
+	the number of electrons to look for

 in the following way in the *.info file

 	name_chem *.wfn

 	nu_electrons 2

 	end_data

 You can also prescribed a *.mesh/ *.cube file thanks to the name_mesh keyword